MrWaffle09/SteampunkGameRepo/README.md

 # OOP

 ### There is a abstract class and a child class.
 If you're looking to find them, go to the player scripts where you will find it under PlayerCS.
 ### There is one private class in our player script.
+Of of the players have a certain aspect that only that character utilizes
 ### We have Instantiate because we have multiple scenes.
 ### Our code contains a Enum.
-I'm not sure where.
+It is in the game manager scripts where you find the Enum that we are utilizing for our game to work properly.

 # Everyones Part in the Project